 Some foreign investments may risk being subject to repatriation controls that could render such securities illiquid.
 Other countries might undergo nationalization, expropriation, political changes, governmental regulation, social instability or diplomatic developments (including war) that could adversely affect the economies of such countries or the value of the investments in those countries.
-Certain foreign markets may rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, organizations, entities and/or individuals, changes in international trading patterns, trade barriers, and other protectionist or retaliatory measures.
-International trade barriers or economic sanctions against foreign countries, organizations, entities and/or individuals may adversely affect a Portfolio's holdings or exposures.
+Certain foreign markets may rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, organizations, entities and/or individuals, changes in international trading patterns, trade barriers, tariffs and trading disruptions, and other protectionist or retaliatory measures.
+International trade barriers or economic sanctions against foreign countries, organizations, entities and/or individuals or exposures.
+The imposition of, or an increase in, tariffs or trade restrictions between the U.S. and foreign countries, or even the threat of such developments, could lead to a significant reduction in international trade, which could have a negative impact on the economies of the U.S. and foreign countries.
 Additional risks include more or less government regulation, less public information, currency fluctuations, political and economic instability, differences in financial reporting standards and less stringent regulation of securities markets.